 CS 304 Advanced Object-Oriented Programming

 CS 305 Software Development Practices

 CS 311 The Theory and Implementation of Programming Languages

 CS 315 Computer Logic and Digital Design

 CS 320 Computer Organization and Architecture

-CS 335 Operating Systems

 CS 350 Web Application Development

-Senior Project (5 hours) - Required for B.S. degree only
+Senior Seminar in Computer Science: Senior Project/Senior Thesis (5 hours) - Required for B.S. degree only

-Students pursuing a B.S. degree are required to take Senior Project.
-To fulfill this requirement, students would have to take CS 498 (2 credit hours) and CS 499 (3 credit hours) in two consecutive semesters.
-To take Senior Project, senior status in Computer Science, including completion of, or concurrent enrollment in, at least two other 400-level Computer Science courses, is required.
+Students pursuing a B.S. degree are required to take Senior Seminar in Computer Science.
+To fulfill this requirement, students would have to take CS 498 (2 credit hours) and CS 499 or 499B (3 credit hours) in two consecutive semesters.
+To take Senior Project in CS or Senior Thesis in CS, senior status in Computer Science, including completion of, or concurrent enrollment in, at least two other 400-level Computer Science courses, is required.